MooersLab/pymolsnips/README.md

 *Brackets* uses icons, located on the right panel, that navigate you to interactive settings on the application.
 The zig-zag line launches Live Preview.
 The lego piece launches the extension manager.
-Once you install an exentsion, a light bulb icon will appear which launches the **Snippets Manager**.
+Once you install an extension, a light bulb icon will appear which launches the **Snippets Manager**.

 <details>
 <summary><b>Installing and using snippets with Brackets</b></summary>